lexibank/numerals/README.md

-# CLDF dataset derived from curated Chan's "Numeral Systems of the World's Languages." from 2019
+# CLDF dataset derived from curated Chan's "Numeral Systems of the World's Languages" from 2019

 ## How to cite